 You can use Java's Threads as the transactions; your class can find out which one is currently running using Thread.currentThread().
 Your class should take care of automatically acquiring and releasing readers/writers locks (from Programming Project 4.10), in accordance with two-phase locking.
-You will need to keep track (perhaps in a Map) of the locks each transaction holds.
-You will also need to keep an undo log for each transaction.
+You will need to keep track of the locks each transaction holds and an undo log for each transaction.
+This per-transaction information can be stored using a Map or using ThreadLocal objects.